 Process serving is where a legal document must be delivered to a specific person.
 This needs to be done at a level which ensures the person receives the documents so they cannot be posted to them and need to be handed to someone.
-But what happens if that person refuses to be served?
+But what happens if that person refuses to be served when process servers find someone?

 What is Process Serving?